euroargodev/VirtualFleet/docs/usage/execution.rst

 Running a virtual fleet simulation
 ==================================

-You now have all the requirements fulfilled:
+If you have all the requirements fulfilled:

 -  a deployment plan, from a dictionary with ``lat/lon/time`` arrays,
--  a velocity fieldset (of class :class:`parcels.fieldset.FieldSet`), possibly from a :class:`VelocityField` instance,
+-  a velocity fieldset, from a :class:`parcels.fieldset.FieldSet` instance, or possibly from a :class:`VelocityField` instance,
--  and a float mission configuration, possibly from a :class:`FloatConfiguration` instance.
+-  and a float mission configuration, from a dictionary, or possibly from a :class:`FloatConfiguration` instance.

+you can move on to run a simulation.

 So let's import the usual suspects: